-Compared to Behance and Dribbble, this site is heavily oriented towards digital art, and you won’t see a logo or website design projects here.
-So if you are a digital artist, this is the perfect platform you should sign up for and connected with the like-minded audience.
+Compared to Behance and Dribbble, this site is heavily oriented towards digital art.
+You won’t see a logo or website design project here.
+So if you are a digital artist, this is the perfect platform you should sign up for and connect with a like-minded audience.
 The website is easy to use, so uploading and sharing your artwork is a piece of cake.

 Besides browsing the news or finding inspiration for your next art project, you can also interact with the community forum.
 Being an active forum member is also a great way to build your reputation and authority.

 As the name indicates, this is a website that has been created especially for artists.
-There are many parallels between ArtStation and CGSociety.
-The main one is that both focus on 2D and 3D art.
-Therefore if your skills gravitate closer to digital art, this is a perfect platform to show your expertise no matter if you’re a beginner or a professional artist.
+There are many parallels between ArtStation and CGSociety, and the main one is that both focus on 2D and 3D art.
+Therefore if your skills gravitate closer to digital art, this is a perfect platform to show your expertise, no matter if you’re a beginner or a professional artist.

-Like other platforms on the list, it allows you to post your project, receive comments, and enables work sharking through your favorite social channels with a click of a button.
+Like other platforms on the list, it allows you to post your project, receive comments and enable work sharking through your favorite social channels with a click of a button.

-Like Dribbble, ArtStation offers different types of accounts, and I can say that the basic option works great for the majority of artists.
-In case you find it insufficient for your needs, you can upgrade to PLUS, which runs for $6.99/month or PRO that costs $9.95/month.
+Like Dribbble, ArtStation offers different types of accounts, and I can say that the “Basic” option works great for most artists.
+If you find it insufficient for your needs, you can upgrade to PLUS, which runs for $6.99/month, or PRO, which costs $9.95/month.

 With both upgrades, you will gain unlimited access to ArtStation Learning so that you can learn from the industry leaders, which is a pretty neat feature.
-Besides that, you can write blog articles, upload 4k images, and have priority support among other cool benefits.
+Besides that, you can write blog articles, upload 4k images, and have priority support, among other excellent benefits.

-The PRO option also allows you advanced analytics that tracks visitors’ behavior, and you can keep between 80% to 95% of your revenue when you sell something over the platform.
-Compared to the free and PRO account where you retain 70% of the income.
+The PRO option also allows you advanced analytics that tracks visitors’ behavior.
+You can keep between 80% to 95% of your revenue when you sell something over the platform.
+Compared to the free and PRO account, you retain 70% of the income.

 No matter the account subscription, you can search through work opportunities on the Job segment of the page.